July 2008 (Part 1)

 Of course, there is much that can be done to help your father recover.

 First, be kind and loving to him.
-Spend time to listen to him, and talk to him about the good old days when you were together.
+Spend time to listen to him, and talk to him about the good old days when you are together.

 Then, convince him that cancer can be cured.
 This is a truth.
 Many people have overcome cancer.
 From the perspective of traditional Chinese medical philosophy, there is no such a thing as an incurable disease.